EngineerFaunce/EngineerFaunce/README.md

 - 🚀 skilled in .NET, React, and SQL

-- 🌱 currently learning Rust and Japanese
+- 🌱 currently learning Rust and WebRTC

 - ❤️ lover of books, art, and adventuring